tomchristie/httpcore-the-directors-cut/docs/http2.md

 In HTTP/2 this header is never used, since streaming data is framed using a different mechanism.

-In `httpcore` the `Transfer-Encoding: chunked` header is always used to represent a streaming body on the request, and is automatically populated if required.
+In `httpcore` the `Transfer-Encoding: chunked` header is always used to represent the presence of a streaming body on the request, and is automatically populated if required.
 However the header is only sent if the underlying connection ends up being HTTP/1.1, and is omitted if the underlying connection ends up being HTTP/2.

 ## Response headers